 - Cost of travel to and from treatments

-Since truck accidents often lead to serious and catastrophic injuries, you may need a lot of treatment.
+Since truck accidents often lead to severe and catastrophic injuries, you may need a lot of treatment.
 Your recovery period may be very long, which can really draw out the timeframe for your case settlement.

 You will only have an accurate idea of your total damages after your doctor has released you from care.
 For this reason, it’s best to heal as fully as possible before seeking compensation for all your damages.
 If you have further questions about this, consult with your truck accident lawyer.